Swapnaja0605/E-commerce-grocery-website/README.md

-# create-crud-operation
+# E-commerce grocery website
-this is a crud operation in express-MySQL.
+this is a project of E-commerce grocery website using Node,express and MySQL.